chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Reset a Node Key

+You can reset the key of a node by selecting the **Reset Key** option from the ellipses icon of a specific node in the node list.
+Selecting the option opens a warning popup specifying that the current key will no longer be accepted.
+Select **Reset Key** once again to confirm.
+The popup looks like:

+{{< figure src="/images/automate/reset-the-node-key.png" alt="Reset the Node Key">}}

 #### Delete a Node

 Delete individual existing nodes by selecting the ellipses icon and then **Delete**: